Flora and Fauna

 Although their presence is often overlooked, invertebrates play a critical role in the functioning of an ecosystem.
 They are responsible for maintaining soil fertility, waste disposal, water purification, pest control, pollination and may even influence the structure of plant communities.
 In some cases the survival of local endemic plant species may be linked to a single pollinator.

-Visitors may encounter the impressive Ruby-legged Black Millipede as it makes its way along the forest floor, and are sure to see some of the several web-building spider species.
+Visitors may encounter the endangered Ruby-footed Black Millipede as it makes its way along the forest floor, and are sure to see some of the several web-building spider species.
 The Kite Spider is distinctive with its brightly coloured, spiky body.
 Golden Orb Spiders and Bark Spiders are also common in the reserve.

 The forest floor is home to the vulnerable Snake Skin Hunter Slug, while Krantzkloof Nature Reserve is one of only three places in KZN where the rare Freshwater Shrimp has been recorded.